IgorLuka1976/System-Versioned-Tables/README.md

 5. For precise removal by IdIdentity (delete in both Current and History tables ), need to create procedure in DeleteByIdIdentity.sql and than: EXECUTE [Sales].[DeleteByIdIdentityFromTSV] @IdIdentity
+6. For Daily Clear Job, need to use Procedure: EXECUTE [Sales].[ClearHistoryTableOlderThan] @days, which will create by script: ClearHistoryTableOlderThan.sql